Laviska Shenault Jr. Player Prop Bets for NFL Week 13 | Jacksonville vs. Los Angeles 12/5/2021

 Recent Performances

-- Against the Falcons last week, Shenault was targeted nine times and picked up 33 yards on five receptions.
+- In last week's game against the Falcons, Shenault was targeted nine times and recorded five catches for 33 yards.

-- In his last three games, Shenault's 13 receptions are good enough for 98 yards (32.7 ypg).
-He's been targeted 22 times.
+- Shenault's stat line in his last three games shows 13 grabs for 98 yards.
+He put up 32.7 receiving yards per game and was targeted 22 times.

 Shenault's Jacksonville Teammates